Breword/tmux/Formats.md

 ### Trimming and padding

-Format variables may be trimmed or padded to size.
+Format variables may be trimmed or padded.
 The `=` modifier trims and the `p` modifier pads.
 They both take at least one argument, the width - a positive width means to trim on the left or pad on the right and a negative the
 opposite:

 ~~~~